learn-to-race/l2r/ros/README.md

 Replace `.bash` to the shell in use (e.g. `install/setup.zsh`).

 ### Launch Mock Nodes
 Launch the Arrival Simulator before running the following commands.
 Each command won't stop until explicitly killed.
 Run in different shells or append `&` to run in background.
+Make sure `l2r` is installed and included in the `$PYTHONPATH`.
 ```
 ros2 run mock_control img_pub
 ros2 run mock_control pose_pub